labthings/picamerax/docs/fov.rst

 control, exposure time, white balance, and several other tasks which we'll cover later on).

-This background processing is why most of the picamera example scripts seen in prior chapters include a ``sleep(2)`` line after initializing the camera.
+This background processing is why most of the picamerax example scripts seen in prior chapters include a ``sleep(2)`` line after initializing the camera.
 The ``sleep(2)`` statement pauses your script for a couple of seconds.
 During this pause, the camera's firmware continually receives rows of frames from the